 How Oakley & Oakley, LLC Can Help When You Are Facing Lexington Sex Crime Charges

 Few crimes carry the stigma of sex crimes.
-When you are facing allegations of statutory rape, sexual abuse, or child pornography, your reputation can be damaged and you can face consequences in your daily life, even without being convicted.
+When you are facing allegations of statutory rape, sexual abuse, or child pornography, prostitution, or child molestation, your reputation can be damaged and you can face consequences in your daily life, even without being convicted.
 If convicted, you can lose your freedom for years and even lose many rights after release through mandatory sex offender registration which may last for life.

 You are innocent until proven guilty, but it may not feel that way when facing sex crime charges.
 The prosecution will be aggressive in pursuing a conviction.
 When you are facing serious sex crime charges, it’s crucial to have an experienced Lexington criminal defense attorney on your side to protect your rights and serve as an advocate.